ashspider/Decentralized-KYC-Verification-Process-for-Banks/README.md

 Monitoring of Bank Activities: Suspicious and doubtful activities in any account can be zeroed in by the bank after understanding its customer base using KYC.

 Risk Management: Now that the bank has all the preliminary information and the activity pattern, it can assess the risk and the likelihood of the customer being involved in illegal transactions.

+# Solution Using Blockchain

+The blockchain is an immutable distributed ledger shared with everyone involved in the network.
+Every participant interacts with the blockchain using a public-private cryptographic key combination.
+Moreover, immutable record storage is provided, which is extremely hard to tamper with.

+Banks can utilise the feature set of blockchain to reduce the difficulties faced by the traditional KYC process.
+A distributed ledger can be set up between all the banks, where one bank can upload the KYC of a customer and other banks can vote on the legitimacy of the customer details.
+KYC for the customers will be immutably stored on the blockchain and will be accessible to all the banks in the blockchain.

+# Graphical Representation